 If you need to write anything longer than a short essay you'll probably need to do a little research.
 So you need to improve your research skills.
 You should do this in order to be able to find relevant and reliable information quickly.

 Cohesion means how elements of your text are connected together.
 Cohesive devices are important in a text.
 They allow the writer to avoid boring repetition and they provide important pointers to previous parts of the textThey also sometimes point forward or indicate relationships between parts of a text..
 They are the "glue" which holds the text together.
 There are various types of cohesive device and you can see how they work on this site.
-They are reference, substitution, ellipsis, conjunction, and lexical cohesion.
+They are referenceGo to the Reference page, substitutionGo to the Substitution page, ellipsisGo to the Ellipsis page, conjunctionGo to the Adverbials page, and lexical cohesionGo to the Lexical Cohesion page.
 Once you understand how they work you'll quickly recognise them in the texts you read and be able to use them yourself to good effect.